 Here are my notes:

-• Still no SMART info.
+- Still no SMART info.
 Major bummer.
 A storage appliance which can not tell the temperature of the hard drive or do SMART diagnostics is a joke.

-• X kernel panics when intel video driver is used.
+- X kernel panics when intel video driver is used.
 So I am forced to use vesa driver instead.
 Which does not support resolution higher than 800x600.
 Which, in turn, makes some configuration GUI unusable.
-Will try to follow these recommendations
+Will try to follow these recommendations.

-• Spent some time learning how to force boot into single user mode from GRUB prompt.
+Tried it!
+Got nothing but kernel panic.
+So I am stuck with 800x600 resolution. - Spent some time learning how to force boot into single user mode from GRUB prompt.

-• disabled graphical login:
+- disabled graphical login:

 svcadm disable svc:/application/graphical-login/gdm

-Did not figure out how to start gnome desktop for those cases when GUI is desired, so later enabled GDM back.
+Did not figure out how to start gnome desktop for those cases when GUI is desired, so later enabled GDM back. - verified that CPU SpeedStep capability is recognized:

 Finalized the plan for hard drives.
 I will start with a mirror of 2x3.5" drives for performance testing and will take it from there.
 OS will be stored on a mirror of 2x2.5" drives.
 Got it!
 Not to forget the cage!
 I grew to like these!
 So convenient for fast changes!
 Looks like I can't move OS to a new smaller drive - another reinstall is in order.